MS-GPS-Hackathons/AI-Developer-Building-Intelligent-Apps-Hackathon-In-a-Day/Student/Challenge-03.md

 ## Description

-This challenge will guide you through the process of developing your first intelligent app with Semantic Kernel.
+This challenge will guide you through the process of developing your first intelligent app agent with Semantic Kernel.

 In just a few steps, you can build your first AI agent with Semantic Kernel in either Python, .NET, or Java.